 These mulches are made of shredded tires and contain toxins that evaporate, and leak into the soil.

-Made from chopped up trees.
+Made from chopped up trees and branches.
 Natural color.
 Chunkier than shredded wood.
-Decomposes slowly
+Decomposes slowly.

 Shredded lumber wood.
-Can be colored.
+Can have different colors.
 Decomposes quicker than chips.
 Can contain toxins.